Isle of Wight Guru

 So, I'd start by doing a price comparison as you might find it's actually cheaper to take the car if there are two or more of you once you've paid for bus fares.

-There's only one ferry which links Lymington and the Isle of Wight, so it will take you the same amount of time (40 minutes) regardless of whether you bring a car or not.
+There's only one ferry that links Lymington and the Isle of Wight, so it will take you the same amount of time (40 minutes) regardless of whether you bring a car or not.

 Now onto the second half of my answer, which is that whether you need a car depends on what you want to do.